JustinCBates/TUI_Form_Designer/docs/README.md

 ## 📝 **Maintenance**

 This documentation is actively maintained.
-When adding new features:
+When adding new features or making changes:

 1. Create or update design spec in design specifications section
 2. Add implementation summary when feature is complete
 3. Update quick reference guides as needed
 4. Keep version information current
 5. Update this README when adding new document categories

----
+6. **For structural changes: Follow REFACTORING_GUIDELINES.md checklist**

-**Last Updated**: October 15, 2025
+**Last Updated**: October 16, 2025
 **Maintainer**: OpenProject Team